GraceBowles/refernce-website/README.md

 6. Explain block Elements and also explain the list of block elements and why they are used from below:
     - Block elements are a HTML element that starts a new line on the web page and extends to the full horizontal space of its parent element.

- - html
-    HTML is the standard language used to discribe the content on a web browsers.
+ - html: HTML is the standard language used to discribe the content on a web browsers.

- - head

- - body

- - header

- - nav

- - main

- - section

- - article

- - div

- - aside

- - footer

- - span
+ - head: is an element that contains all the metadata.

+ - body: is used to groups the contents of the HTML document.

+ - header: is the introductory content at the top of the page that includes the logo or company name and the main navigation.

+ - nav: is an element used to represent a section of a page thats purpose is to provide navigation links.

+ - main: is an element wraps around the main content of the page.

+ - section: section is used to wrap around all pieces of content related.

+ - article: is an element that represents self-contained composition in a web page.

+ - div: is a block element used to group elements together.

+ - aside: is an element that represents a portion of a document that content is indirectly related to the document's main content.

+ - footer: is a section used at the end of web pages.
+This section will have things such as links, copyright, and extra information about the page.

+ - span: is an inline container used to mark up a part of text.

- - small
+ - small: represents side-comments and small print.

 7. Explain why accessibility is important and also explain the accessibility properties like:
  - landmark roles: Are to help those using screen readers to jump to spacific sections on a website.